pw-Chen-km/SmartEyes/README.md

 - `roi_poly_norm`: list[(x_norm, y_norm)], normalized polygon; if set (>=3 points), SAM is skipped
 - `points`, `labels`: SAM prompts (pixels); used only when `roi_poly_norm` is None; 1=positive, 0=negative
 - `draw_sam`: overlay the initial SAM mask on outputs (for debugging)
+ - `neg_roi_poly_norm`: secondary polygon acting as an exclusion zone (normalized).
+If overlapped after K1 and before K2, the event is cancelled
+ - `neg_iou_threshold`: overlap threshold against the negative ROI (relative to bbox)

 Triggering & Precheck
 - `iou_threshold`: overlap threshold between detection and ROI (start with 0.0)